inigolabs/inigolabs.github.io/tutorials_starwars_playground.md

 ## What's Next

-Let's walk through the steps to apply some different configurations.
+Let's walk through the steps to apply our own configurations to the Starwars server - [Starwars Demo Configuration].